-If you successfully complete the course you will be eligible for entry on to the LLM in Legal Practice Course (LPC) or the Bar Professional Training Course (BPTC).
+If you successfully complete the course you will be eligible for entry on to the LLM in Legal Practice Course (which incorporates the LPC) or the Bar Professional Training Course (BPTC).

 We have been successfully running this conversion course since 1977 and our students have taken a variety of first degrees at a wide range of universities.
 Our teaching team contains a rich mix of those who are professionally qualified and others who are active researchers.
 The course therefore provides a stimulating learning experience.
 This is reinforced by our small class sizes and the supportive atmosphere within the Westminster Law School.